 The validity is always good to have.
-Of course, it's a common known thing within the tender, but you must not forget that this information is then later also shared with other parties.
+Of course, it's a commonly known thing within the tender, but you must not forget that this information is then later also shared with other parties.
 Having the validity directly in the right template is something to help.

 When it comes to geography, yeah, there is not that much to be followed.
-What we can clearly say is bring in a country point and bring in a location point in an ideal case with a zip code so that the identification of the origin, and the destination location especially if you have pre and on carriage is identical.
+What we can clearly say is bring in a country point and bring in a location point in an ideal case with a zip code so that the identification of the origin and the destination location especially if you have pre and on-carriage is identical.

 Then for the medium part, it's good to have a combination of UN/LOCODES so that you just have a systematic base for ordering it.
 The UN/LOCODES, you can easily find on the internet.